Ashli Babbitt, woman killed in Capitol riots, described as patriot who 'loved America with all her heart'

 Babbitt, a self-described Trump devotee, based in the bustling, popular surf neighborhood of Ocean Beach, seemingly made the journey without her husband – who only learned of her death as the scene unfurled on the television.

 According to records, the pair married in 2019, and most of her online profile pictures – including on professional networking site LinkedIn – feature them together.
 Ashli Babbitt was previously married to Timothy McEntee, with whom she served in the U.S. Air Force.
-They split in May 2019.
+They filed for divorce in May 2019.

 In statements Thursday, he depicted his former wife as one who was "never afraid to speak her mind," "loud and opinionated, but caring, thoughtful, loving," as well as a woman who "loved America with all her heart."